Accurate. Trusted. Overnight.

-The Kenek Edge mobile pulse oximeter - designed by doctors, built for iPhone.
+The Kenek Edge mobile pulse oximeter - designed by doctors, built for iPhone, made for you.

 $44.95 $39.95 - on sale at Amazon

 The Kenek Edge mobile pulse oximeter was developed at BC Children's Hospital in partnership with University of British Columbia and the Electrical and Computer Engineering in Medicine (ECEM) team.
 The Kenek Edge app and finger sensor provide affordable and highly accurate measurement of blood oxygen saturation (SpO2) and heart rate (BPM) and can record for up to 24 hours.

 Kenek Edge measures blood oxygen saturation and heart rate on adults, using a hospital grade finger clip sensor.

 Kenek Edge has been rigorously tested at the renowned Bickler Labs for FDA-quality performance.